h0tk3y/k-new-mpp-samples/README.md

 * Two source sets, `commonMain` and `commonTest`, are by default created and added to the default (i.e. not defined by the user) compilations of production and test sources, respectively, of all targets.

-  * (TBD) Default production source sets of all targets depend on `commonMain`; default test source sets of all targets depend on `commonTest`.
+  * Default production source sets of all targets depend on `commonMain`; default test source sets of all targets depend on `commonTest`.

 * For a compilation `foo` of a target `bar`, a source set `barFoo` is automatically created and linked to the compilation;
   * The preset `jvmWithJava` automatically creates and links a Kotlin compilation and a Kotlin source set for each Java source set, with the same name to that of the